archagon/archagon.net/_posts/2017-01-03-musicmessages-making-a-collaborative-sequencer-for-imessage.md

 <div><img src="{{ site.baseurl }}/images/music-messages/banner.png" /></div>

+<div class="notification"><span markdown="1">**Update:** I think I allowed the product domain <u>musicmessages.io</u> to lapse since nobody ever used the app, and now it's some sort of Vietnamese spam site.
+But I'll resurrect the app someday!
+It was kind of neat.</span></div>

 Last month, I released an unusual little app for iMessage.
-It's called [MusicMessages!][musicmessages], and it's a collaborative step sequencer that lets you work on short pieces of music together with your friends.
+It's called MusicMessages!, and it's a collaborative step sequencer that lets you work on short pieces of music together with your friends.
 As far as I can tell, it's the only app of its kind in the iMessage App Store.
 (Probably for good reason!)

 <!--more-->